sharmaarpita307-ai/Hello-Python/README.md

 Roll no: 23
 Interest: Python and AIML
 ## Programs in this Repository
-hello.py - First Puthon program
+hello.py - First Python program
 my_details.py - Program to print student details